-Chemotherapy can damage the cells lining the mouth, throat, and gastrointestinal tract.
+Chemotherapy (chemo) can damage the cells lining the mouth, throat, and gastrointestinal tract.
 This damage is called mucositis.
 Mucositis affects the mouth as painful mouth sores, called stomatitis.
-This side effect is common with certain chemo drugs and can be very painful.
+This chemo side effect is common with certain chemo medications and can be very painful.

-Symptoms typically start around 5 to 10 days after the start of chemotherapy.
+Symptoms typically start around 7 to 10 days after the start of chemo.
 Mouth sores, also called ulcerations, may feel hot and look red.
 Your tongue may swell and look as if it has a coating on it.
-In some cases, your doctor may reduce your planned chemo dose.
 Talk to your doctor and care team if you think you have mouth sores.

-- Open sores may allow bacterial, fungal, or viral organisms to enter the body and cause infection
+Treating mouth sores is important because pain from mouth sores may make it difficult to eat, talk, or swallow.
+In addition, open sores in the lining of the mouth may allow bacterial, fungal, or viral organisms to enter the body and cause infection

 Certain factors are known to increase the chances of getting mouth sores: